Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems: Experiments

 In \cref{fig:experiments_voronoi}, we show the results of all models on graphs of 4, 6, and 9 variables.
 For the \texttt{random} and \texttt{chain} graphs, \OurApproach{}-ENCO identifies the causal variables and their causal graph with only minor errors, even for the largest graphs of 9 variables.
 Even on the challenging \texttt{full} graph, \OurApproach{}-ENCO considerably outperforms the other models.
-In contrast, \OurApproach{}-NOTEARS struggles with the edge orientations and converges to edge likelihoods noticeably lower than $1.0$, with which the variables can not be perfectly disentangled anymore, especially for increasing graph sizes.
-Meanwhile, CITRIS and \iVAEAdapt{} find $K$ conditionally independent dimensions in the data instead of the true causal variables, which leads to sparse instantaneous, but wrongly dense temporal graphs.
+In contrast, \OurApproach{}-NOTEARS struggles with the edge orientations and converges to edge probabilities noticeably lower than $1.0$, with which the variables cannot be perfectly identified anymore, especially for increasing graph sizes.
+Meanwhile, CITRIS and \iVAEAdapt{} find $K$ independent dimensions, conditioned on the previous time step and the intervention targets, instead of the true causal variables, which leads to sparse instantaneous, but wrongly dense temporal graphs.
 Finally, the autoregressive baseline, \iVAEAutoreg{}, naturally entangles all dimensions in the latent space, on which the true causal graph cannot be recovered anymore.
-This underlines the non-triviality of disentangling instantaneously-related causal variables.
-In conclusion, \OurApproach{} identifies the causal variables and their graph well across different graph structures and sizes, with ENCO outperforming NOTEARS due to more stable optimization, especially for larger, complex graphs.
+This underlines the non-triviality of identifying instantaneously-related causal variables.
+In conclusion, \OurApproach{} identifies the causal variables and graph well across graph structures and sizes, with ENCO outperforming NOTEARS due to more stable optimization, especially for larger, complex graphs.